fish-shell/fish-shell/doc_src/language.rst

 - If the function definition is changed, all running shells will automatically reload the altered version, after a while.
 - Startup time and memory usage is improved, etc.

-When fish needs to load a function, it searches through any directories in the :ref:`list variable <variables-lists>` ``$fish_function_path`` for a file with a name consisting of the name of the function plus the suffix ``.fish`` and loads the first it finds.
+When ghoti needs to load a function, it searches through any directories in the :ref:`list variable <variables-lists>` ``$ghoti_function_path`` for a file with a name consisting of the name of the function plus the suffix ``.ghoti`` and loads the first it finds.

-For example if you try to execute something called ``banana``, fish will go through all directories in $fish_function_path looking for a file called ``banana.fish`` and load the first one it finds.
+For example if you try to execute something called ``banana``, ghoti will go through all directories in $ghoti_function_path looking for a file called ``banana.ghoti`` and load the first one it finds.

-By default ``$fish_function_path`` contains the following:
+By default ``$ghoti_function_path`` contains the following:

-- A directory for users to keep their own functions, usually ``~/.config/fish/functions`` (controlled by the ``XDG_CONFIG_HOME`` environment variable).
+- A directory for users to keep their own functions, usually ``~/.config/ghoti/functions`` (controlled by the ``XDG_CONFIG_HOME`` environment variable).
-- A directory for functions for all users on the system, usually ``/etc/fish/functions`` (really ``$__fish_sysconfdir/functions``).
+- A directory for functions for all users on the system, usually ``/etc/ghoti/functions`` (really ``$__ghoti_sysconfdir/functions``).
 - Directories for other software to put their own functions.
-These are in the directories under ``$__fish_user_data_dir`` (usually ``~/.local/share/fish``, controlled by the ``XDG_DATA_HOME`` environment variable) and in the ``XDG_DATA_DIRS`` environment variable, in a subdirectory called ``fish/vendor_functions.d``.
-The default value for ``XDG_DATA_DIRS`` is usually ``/usr/share/fish/vendor_functions.d`` and ``/usr/local/share/fish/vendor_functions.d``.
+These are in the directories under ``$__ghoti_user_data_dir`` (usually ``~/.local/share/ghoti``, controlled by the ``XDG_DATA_HOME`` environment variable) and in the ``XDG_DATA_DIRS`` environment variable, in a subdirectory called ``ghoti/vendor_functions.d``.
+The default value for ``XDG_DATA_DIRS`` is usually ``/usr/share/ghoti/vendor_functions.d`` and ``/usr/local/share/ghoti/vendor_functions.d``.
-- The functions shipped with fish, usually installed in ``/usr/share/fish/functions`` (really ``$__fish_data_dir/functions``).
+- The functions shipped with ghoti, usually installed in ``/usr/share/ghoti/functions`` (really ``$__ghoti_data_dir/functions``).

-If you are unsure, your functions probably belong in ``~/.config/fish/functions``.
+If you are unsure, your functions probably belong in ``~/.config/ghoti/functions``.

 As we've explained, autoload files are loaded *by name*, so, while you can put multiple functions into one file, the file will only be loaded automatically once you try to execute the one that shares the name.

-Autoloading also won't work for :ref:`event handlers <event>`, since fish cannot know that a function is supposed to be executed when an event occurs when it hasn't yet loaded the function.
+Autoloading also won't work for :ref:`event handlers <event>`, since ghoti cannot know that a function is supposed to be executed when an event occurs when it hasn't yet loaded the function.
 See the :ref:`event handlers <event>` section for more information.

-If a file of the right name doesn't define the function, fish will not read other autoload files, instead it will go on to try builtins and finally commands.
-This allows masking a function defined later in $fish_function_path, e.g. if your administrator has put something into /etc/fish/functions that you want to skip.
+If a file of the right name doesn't define the function, ghoti will not read other autoload files, instead it will go on to try builtins and finally commands.
+This allows masking a function defined later in $ghoti_function_path, e.g. if your administrator has put something into /etc/ghoti/functions that you want to skip.

-If you are developing another program and want to install fish functions for it, install them to the "vendor" functions directory.
-As this path varies from system to system, you can use ``pkgconfig`` to discover it with the output of ``pkg-config --variable functionsdir fish``.
+If you are developing another program and want to install ghoti functions for it, install them to the "vendor" functions directory.
+As this path varies from system to system, you can use ``pkgconfig`` to discover it with the output of ``pkg-config --variable functionsdir ghoti``.
 Your installation system should support a custom path to override the pkgconfig path, as other distributors may need to alter it easily.

 Comments
 --------

 Anything after a ``#`` until the end of the line is a comment.
-That means it's purely for the reader's benefit, fish ignores it.
+That means it's purely for the reader's benefit, ghoti ignores it.

 This is useful to explain what and why you are doing something::